The Bankrate promise

 But on the flip side, there are also downsides to having a credit card, such as the temptation to overspend and end up with a load of debt.

 Ultimately, the decision of whether or not to get a credit card depends on your individual financial situation.
 You may have a few credit cards in your wallet already, or you may be new to the credit card landscape.
-Whichever scenario fits your portfolio best, let’s take a look at when it may make sense to get a credit card and when it doesn’t make sense to get a credit card.
+Whichever scenario fits your situation best, let’s take a look at when it may make sense to get a credit card and when it doesn’t make sense to get a credit card.

 When to get a credit card